WHYAMERICASUCKS.COM

 What This Site Is Committing To

 This is the public explanation of how the site behaves.
-It should read like a clear standards page for readers and sources, not like a software deployment checklist.
+It should read like a clear standards page for sources and the public.

 Editorial Standards

-Every investigation page says what is actually published, what is still being built, and which sources are attached.
-The point is to help readers tell the difference between a live finding and a reporting thread that is still being built.
+Every investigation page says what is published, what is still being built, and which sources are attached.

 Source Protection